olegdulin/serverside-node-interview/systems/README.md

 Consider an app like "Instagram."
 It allows users to set up accounts, upload photos, and follow one another.

-Describe data model, storage mechanisms, and APIs.
+Describe data model, storage mechanisms, and APIs..